Hicham Benayad-Cherif

-Hicham Benayad-Cherif (born 24 February 1990) is a Canadian-Algerian basketball player who plays for GS Pétroliers and the Algeria national team.
+Hicham Benayad-Cherif (born 24 February 1990) is a Canadian-Algerian basketball player.
+He represents the Algeria national team.
+He was the winner of the BAL Ubuntu Award in 2021.

 Career

 Benayad-Cherif played two seasons for Fort Wayne, and red-shirted his first season there.

 Benayad-Cherif started his professional career with the KW Titans of the NBL Canada in 2016.

 In 2019, he was a member of the GS Pétroliers team that qualified for the 2021 BAL season.

 Personal

 Benayad-Cherif founded the Elite Student Academy in Algeria in 2018, an organisation which consists of 800 student athletes.
 He won the inaugural BAL Ubuntu Award in the 2021 season, "for his ongoing efforts to use the game of basketball to positively impact the lives of Algerian youth."